Wednesday, June 11, 2025

 mouth blank beneath the black dots of your eyes.

-I aligned the dominoes of your spine, then
+I align the dominoes of your spine

-fed you sweet potato pie from a plastic fork
+then feed you sweet potato pie from

-I considered letting you have the whole crust,
+your lips.
+I consider letting you have

-the corner of Seventh and Florida Aves.,
+Now, waiting at the corner of Seventh

-beginning to wonder if this red light will
+this red light will ever change?

-my ear, and perhaps I don’t just want
+maybe I don’t just want their touch,

-but how every small i needs the pupil that dots it.
+every small i needs the pupil that dots it.

 No comments: